 Aware Super AppShow more

 This is the quickest and easiest way to make a payment.

 You have a unique Customer Reference Number (CRN) depending on the type of contribution you want to make.
 Please note your CRN changed on 15 August 2016.
 This means you will need to update your banking records with your new details.

 Just enter the details into your online or phone banking the same way you would with a utility bill.Login now

 You can make an internet or phone banking payment using the following details:

 Bank: Commonwealth Bank of Australia

 To account description: Use your Aware Super member number plus the first six letters of your surname.

-To make sure we correctly identify your payment, you need to send us a completed , or you can send us a copy by post or email: firstname.lastname@example.org.This can be done online via your View our post details
+To make sure we correctly identify your payment, you need to send us a completed Contributions by EFT form.
+This can be done online via your , or you can send us a copy by post or email: email@example.com.View our post details

 Direct debitShow more